gurukarthikeyan06/Ecommerce-Website/readme.md

 ## 🙌 Acknowledgement

 This project is developed as part of the **RISE Internship Program** to gain real-world experience in building scalable frontend applications.

-⭐ *If you found this project useful, give it a star on GitHub!*